evanfantozzi/evanfantozzi/README.md

 🌳 [**Chicago Activity Finder**](https://github.com/evanfantozzi/ChicagoActivities) – A web app built with **Flask** and **SQLite** that addresses limitations with existing municipal websites, helping residents of Chicago easily find city-sponsored programming near them.
 Users can filter by distance, activity types, and age groups, using an interactive interface with Leaflet maps and geolocation.
 The app scrapes real-time data from the Chicago Park District API, deduplicates activities, and supports paginated results with dynamic filtering.
 Check out the [live version here](https://chicagoactivities.onrender.com).

+📜 **OpenPeru** - Core team member of a project

+## Past Projects
+🏡 [**Affordable Housing and Green Space Equity in Chicago**](https://github.com/evanfantozzi/GreenSpaceAccess) – Used **Python and Dash** to scrape open-source map data and reviews from Google and Yelp on parks and fields in Chicago, develop an accessibility index to quantify affordable housing units' access to high-quality green spaces in Chicago, and present findings in an interactive dashboard.

-🎤 **Identifying Propaganda Techniques in Tweets** - Building a ML model to detect progaganda in political tweets.
+🎤 **Identifying Extremist Text in Social Media Posts** - Building a ML model to detect progaganda in political tweets.
 More on this soon!

-## Past Projects
-🏡 [**Affordable Housing and Green Space Equity in Chicago**](https://github.com/evanfantozzi/GreenSpaceAccess) – Used **Python and Dash** to scrape open-source map data and reviews from Google and Yelp on parks and fields in Chicago, developing an accessibility index to quantify affordable housing units' access to high-quality green spaces in Chicago.

 ## 🌱 What I'm Looking For
 - Opportunities to contribute to small/mid-sized organizations that focus on social impact.